Sign in

 What’s the Difference Between a Traditional Solar System and a Hybrid Solar System?

-Traditional on-grid solar systems use a solar inverter to convert DC electricity from photovoltaic modules like solar panels to AC electricity for household use or transmission to the utility grid.
-A hybrid solar system combines on-grid connectivity with solar battery storage to offer energy security and a higher solar ROI.
-Traditional grid-tied systems don’t work in a blackout.
+Traditional on-grid solar systems use a solar inverter to convert DC electricity from photovoltaic modules to AC electricity for household use or grid transmission.
+A hybrid system combines on-grid connectivity with solar battery storage, offering energy security and a higher solar ROI.
+Traditional grid-tied systems fail during blackouts.

 Which Is Better, an Off-Grid or Hybrid Solar System?